German Network of the Anna Lindh Foundation

 11th of Mai 2011

-In the course of the event series “on site in the Mediterranean” of the German network of the Anna Lindh Foundation, the ZAK presented arabic short films that provided insights into the realities of arabic life and into arab film culture.
-The film programm is part of the project “Arab Shorts”, an initiative of the Goethe Institute Kairo.
+In the course of the event series “Mediterranean on the Spot” of the German network of the Anna Lindh Foundation, the ZAK presented Arabic short films that provided insights into the realities of Arabic life and into Arab film culture.
+The film programme is part of the project “Arab Shorts”, an initiative of the Goethe Institute Cairo.

 20th of September 2010